simonmonk/puller/README.md

 # Cutting

 I cut the tool using 3mm acrylic which is strong enough, but 4mm or more would be better.
-I also cut a plywood version, which provided better grip, but I amagine would be much harder to sterilize.
+I also cut a plywood version, which provided better grip, but I think would be much harder to sterilize.

 Its quick to cut and only needs material of 160 x 120 mm